Below are the biographies for CAP’s Art of Social Change: Child Welfare, Education, and Juvenile Justice spring 2019 speakers.

 She serves on the board of the Scholars at Risk Network, the World Peace Foundation, the Institute on Statelessness and Inclusion, and the Journal of Refugee Studies.
 She is a frequent adviser to UNHCR, UNICEF, IOM and civil society organizations working on forced migration-related issues.

 Brad is very active in pro bono matters, and has received more than a dozen recognitions for his charitable service, including the Servant of Justice Award by the Legal Aid Society, the Judge Learned Hand Award by AJC, the Human Relations Award by the Anti-Defamation League, the Arthur Liman Public Interest Award by the Legal Action Center, the Impact Award by The New York Law Journal, and the Judge Simon Rifkind Award by The Jewish Theological Seminary.
-He is chairman of the Legal Action Center and is chair of the Advisory Committee of the Citizens’ Committee for Children.
-Brad is chair of Harvard Law School’s Annual (Bicentennial) Fund and a member of the Law School’s Advisory Council.
-Brad is a trustee or director of more than 25 public interest and educational institution boards.
+Brad is a trustee or director of more than 25 public interest and educational institution boards, and serves as chairman of the Legal Action Center, chair of Harvard Law School’s Annual Fund, chair of his 35th HLS Reunion Class, and a member of the Law School’s Advisory Council.

 Brad frequently speaks and writes about pressing issues of social justice.
-Brad wrote a March 2018 op-ed in The New York Times in support of gun control; a June 2018 op-ed in The New York Times urging the private bar to address the unlawful treatment of immigrants and to seek the reunification of separated families; and an October 2018 op-ed in the New York Law Journal addressing voter suppression and disenfranchisement.
+Most recently, in 2018, Brad authored two op-eds in The New York Times, “Stop Shielding Gun Makers,” advocating changes to laws related to gun manufacturer liability, and “An Army of Lawyers for Migrants,” urging the private bar to address the unlawful treatment of immigrants and to seek the reunification of separated families, as well as an op-ed in the New York Law Journal, “Democracy Itself Is on The Ballot,” addressing the issue of voter suppression and disenfranchisement.

 Robert Kinscherff, PhD, JD is a clinical/forensic psychologist and attorney who is currently Science Faculty at the Center for Law, Brain and Behavior (CLBB) at Massachusetts General Hospital.
 Between 2015 – 2017 he was Senior Fellow in Law and Applied Neuroscience for CLBB and the Petrie Flom Center at Harvard Law School.
 He is Associate Vice President at William James College where he is also Professor in the Doctoral Clinical Psychology Program and teaches classes on mental health law, child and family forensic psychology, and impact of public policy on the behavioral health of children and youth.
 He is also Senior Associate at the National Center for Mental Health and Juvenile Justice where he has been privileged to collaborate on multiple projects across the US with his co-presenter today, Karli Keator.